-The Georgia Department of Community Affairs will make available approximately \$5,000,000 in Community HOME Investment Program (CHIP) grant funds to local government, nonprofit, and public housing authority applicants to provide housing rehabilitation of owner-occupied single-family homes and new construction and reconstruction of affordable single-family housing units for sale to incomeligible homebuyers.
+The Georgia Department of Community Affairs releases an application for the CHIP program annually to award Community HOME Investment Program (CHIP) grant funds to local government, nonprofit, and public housing authority applicants.
+These awards are to provide housing rehabilitation of owner-occupied single-family homes and new construction and reconstruction of affordable single-family housing units for sale to income-eligible homebuyers.